scenerystack/community/docs/reference/api/scenery/AnimatedPanZoomListener.md

 # AnimatedPanZoomListener

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/listeners/AnimatedPanZoomListener.ts](https://github.com/phetsims/scenery/blob/main/js/listeners/AnimatedPanZoomListener.ts) for the most up-to-date information.

 ## Overview

 A PanZoomListener that supports additional forms of input for pan and zoom, including trackpad gestures, mouse